tamchow/self_website/README.md

 # self_website
-Website for the SELF NGO
+Website for the SELF NGO.
+Available at ...

+See [LICENSE](LICENSE.txt) for copyrights and licensing.